Hazelnut coffee macarons, another tasty macaron recipe with warm and nutty flavours, perfect chewy texture and just the right balance of sweetness.

 Instructions

-Prepare and weigh out the ingredients, separating the egg whites from egg yolks.
+Prepare and weigh out the dry ingredients and wet ingredients, separating the room temperature egg whites from the egg yolks.
 Take care not to get any egg yolk into the white.

-Mix the first lot of egg white with the ground nuts/powdered sugar mixture until it is fully incorporated.
+Mix the first lot of egg white with the ground nuts/powdered sugar mixture until it is fully incorporated into a paste.

 Prepare the Italian meringue.
-Place the water and granulated sugar into a saucepan.
-Gently warm the water and stir to dissolve the sugar.
-Turn up the heat, stop stirring and place the sugar thermometer into the mixture.
+Place the water and granulated sugar into a saucepan over medium heat.
+Stir to dissolve the sugar for 2-3 minutes.
+Turn up the heat, then stop stirring, and place the sugar thermometer into the mixture.

-The Italian meringue will turn a smooth, glossy and opaque white.
-Continue to whisk once all of the sugar syrup has been added to bring down the heat until you can touch the side of the bowl and it feels warm but not hot.
+The Italian meringue will turn a smooth, glossy, and opaque white, and stiff peaks will form.
+Continue to whisk once all of the sugar syrup has been added to bring down the heat until you can touch the sides of the bowl and it feels warm but not hot.

-Mix the Italian meringue into the nut paste in three stages.
+Mix the Italian meringue into the hazelnut paste in three stages.

 Firmly mix in the first third of the Italian meringue with a metal or wooden spoon to loosen the paste.
 Fold in the remaining two-thirds one at a time using the softer spoon or spatula, being very gentle with the final third to not overmix the batter and make it too slack.

 Pipe the macaron shells.
-Transfer the macaron batter to a piping bag, relax it slightly with your hands and then cut the tip off.
-Pip the macaron shells onto a lined baking tray, leaving a 2cm gap in between each macaron.
+Transfer the macaron batter to a large piping bag, relax it slightly with your hands, and then cut the tip off or use a round tip nozzle.
+Pip the macaron shells in circles onto a the cookie sheet, leaving a 2cm gap in between each macaron.

-Pick up the tray and firmly smack it down onto a work surface twice to settle the Italian macaron batter and help prevent air bubbles.
+Pick up the tray and firmly smack it down onto a work surface twice to settle the Italian macaron batter and help pop remaining air bubbles.

-Bake the hazelnut coffee macarons straight away for 17 minutes, then remove them from the oven and allow them to cool on the tray.
+Bake the hazelnut coffee macarons in the preheated oven straight away for 17 minutes, then remove them from the oven and allow them to cool on the tray; then you can transfer to a wire rack if needed.

 Make the macaron filling.
 Stir a tablespoon of water into the ground coffee and then whisk it into the cream with the cinnamon until it thickens.

-Put the coffee cream filling into a piping bag and pipe it onto half the hazelnut coffee macaron shells before sandwiching together with the others.
+Put the coffee cream filling into a piping bag, cut a small piping tip, and pipe filling onto half the hazelnut coffee macaron shells before sandwiching together with the others.

-Hint: macarons taste best when they have had a little time to absorb some of the moisture from the filling and go slightly chewy.
+Hint: macarons taste best when they have had a little time to absorb some of the moisture from the filling and go slightly chewy, 2-4 hours after filling.

 Wine pairing

-Try a sweet Madeira with these hazelnut coffee macarons, this fortified Portuguese wine will pair beautifully with both the coffee and hazelnut flavours.
+Try a sweet Madeira with these hazelnut coffee macarons.
+This fortified Portuguese wine will pair beautifully with both the coffee and toasted hazelnut flavors.
+If you love sweet coffee recipes, try these coffee cupcakes as another delicious baked snack.

 Variations